OliviaD00/Big-Data-Project-ELK/README.md

 ### Architecture of the project

-*ajouter l'image du drive sur le read.me*
+*ajouter l'image Architecture of the POC - Monitoring logs*

 ### Implementation of Code